anamikak22/Dragonfruit_AI_challenege_updated/README.md

 ### Question 4.
 Cancer Detection with optimised runtime
 - To optimise the runtine of the cancer detection function, we used the fact that the number of lit pixels will be much lower than the number of parasite pixels.
 Therefore, to calculate the total_dye amount, we iterate for every lit pixel and check if is present in the parasite body.
 This calculation can be done in O(number of lit pixels).
 - We calculate the parasite area separately in approx, linear time by assuming that each roe contains 10-12 runs of black pixels.
-- Therefore, we optimised the above function and reduced the time complxity to linear time.
+- Therefore, we optimised the above function and reduced the time complexity to linear time.

 ### Question 5.
 Alternative Data Structures for Image Compression
 - Run-Length Encoding (RLE): (Already implemented) Works well for binary images with large areas of the same value (e.g., parasite background) but might not be the most efficient for complex shapes like the parasite itself.
 Runtime is generally fast for encoding and decoding.